 Section 9.
 USE OF TAX PROCEEDS

-Pursuant to O.C.G.A. §48-13-51, sub-paragraph (a)(3.2), the City shall expend an
+Pursuant to O.C.G.A. §48-13-51(b), the City shall expend an amount equal to 37.5 percent for general fund purposes.
+In each fiscal year, the City shall expend an

-amount equal to 33 1/3 percent of the total taxes collected for the purpose of promoting
+amount equal to 33.8 percent of the total taxes collected for the purpose of promoting